naszilla/tabzilla/README.md

 #### Step 2: Inspection

 Once you have found the task id for a dataset, the next step is to inspect the dataset.
-For that, run the following from a Python console with `TabSurvey` as the working directory:
+For that, run the following from a Python console with `TabZilla` as the working directory:

 ```python
 from tabzilla_preprocessors_openml import inspect_openml_task